arrowtype/recursive-theme/README.md

 Made to look especially nice with [Recursive Mono](https://github.com/arrowtype/recursive) (or any other code font with nice italics).

+## Installation

+1. Download this repo as a zip
+2. Add the entire folder to `~/.vscode/extensions/`

 ## How to start your own theme

 **Easy**